jamesedmonston/graphql-authentication/README.md

 ### Mutations

-We offer the following mutations for handling user authentication:
+The following mutations are available for handling user authentication:

 - [`authenticate`](#authenticate-mutation)
 - [`register`](#register-mutation)